osome-iu/hoaxy-backend/README.md

 The recommended installation method is to use a virtual environment.
 We recommend [anaconda](https://www.continuum.io/downloads) to setup a virtual environment.
 You *could* directly use the setuptools script by running `python setup.py install`, but that is not recommended if you are not an expert Linux user, as some dependencies (e.g. NumPy) need to be compiled and could result in compilation errors.

 Anaconda provides already compiled packages for all dependencies needed to install Hoaxy.
 In the following, our instructions assume that you are using Anaconda.
+Here is an example of how to create and use python environment by conda.

+1. Create a new python virtual environment, named hoaxy with version 2.7:

+    ```bash
+    conda create -n hoaxy python=2.7
+    ```

+2. activate it (note that before you use other python related command, you should activate your python environment first):

+    ```bash
+    source activate hoaxy
+    ```
+Most Linux distributions have installed their own python version.
+After the activation, you are using the new created python environment, which is seperated from the system one.
+For the new created python environment, the actual python execuble is located at `/ANACONDA_INSTALLATION_HOME/envs/ENV_NAME/bin/python`, where `ANACONDA_INSTALLATION_HOME` is the installation home of your anaconda, and `ENV_NAME` is the name of python environment (here is hoaxy).
+Please be aware that you must activate the python environment before you call any other python related command.

 ## Lucene